Additional Qualifications

 Courses offered

-The DDSB is proud to present an AQ syllabus that includes a variety of courses offered in both online and hybrid (face-to-face / online) formats as permitted by local health regulations.
+The DDSB is proud to present an AQ syllabus that includes a variety of courses offered in both online and hybrid (face-to-face / online) formats.
 Noted below, you will find a list of courses currently offered through our program.
 Sessions are scheduled three times throughout the year; Fall (September – December), Spring (February – May), and Summer (July).
-While registration is generally open for each of these courses 3 times per year, please note that we do require a minimum requirement of 5 fully paid and registered participants for a course to run in an upcoming session.
+While registration is generally open for each of these courses 3 times per year, please note that we do have a minimum requirement of 5 fully paid and registered participants for a course to run in an upcoming session.

 Courses Offered: